bisma-mahenn23/Car-Price-Prediction/README.md

 # Car-Price-Prediction

-This project predicts used car prices based on various features like brand, year, fuel type, transmission, etc. It uses regression models to help estimate a car's value using a dataset from CarDekho.
+This project focuses on building a regression model to predict the selling price of a used car based on its specifications like brand, fuel type, transmission, and ownership history.

 # Dataset